Michael Lenox: Business strategy

-His most recent work in business strategy is available in his book The Strategist's Toolkit, co-authored with his colleague Jared D. Harris.
-The book's main goal is to provide a conceptual framework and tools to analyze the strategy of an organization, with the intent to teach the strategist's work.
+His most recent work in business strategy is his book Strategy in the Digital Age- Mastering Digital Transformation.
+Additional books include: The Decarbonization Imperative- Transforming the Global Economy by 2050, Can Business Save the Earth?- Innovating Our Way to Sustainability, and The Strategist's Toolkit, co-authored with his colleague Jared D. Harris.

 Recognitions

-Professor Lenox was recognized, in 2009, as a Faculty Pioneer by the Aspen Institute for his work on business and sustainability.
+Lenox was recognized, in 2009, as a Faculty Pioneer by the Aspen Institute for his work on business and sustainability.
 He was recognized as the top strategy professor under 40 by the Strategic Management Society in 2009.
 In 2011, he was named one of the top 40 business professors under 40 by Poets & Quants.